 The human mind is an amazing thing.
-Sometimes, all it needs for there to be a positive health change is to be convinced that something good is going to happen.
+Sometimes, all it takes for us to experience a positive health change is for our minds to be convinced that something good is going to happen.
 In other words, tricking our minds into thinking we’re being healed can help heal us.
-This is the placebo effect
+This is the placebo effect.

 How Are Placebos Used?

-Most of the time, when scientists and doctors are talking about the placebo effect, they’re using what’s known as experimental controls to see if a medication really works.
-For example they may conduct a study into how good some arthritis medication is.
-Scientists will get a group of people with knee pain, for instance.
-They’ll then give half of the group the medication, and the other half of the group a placebo that shouldn’t do anything for the pain.
-Then they will ask about everyone’s pain levels, and whether the participants are in less pain than they were before taking the medication.
-If the people who had the placebo then report less pain, the scientists will know that the pain pill doesn’t really work.
+Placebos are often used for medical research and scientific purposes.
+When scientists and doctors mention the placebo effect, they’re talking about using what are known as experimental controls to see the effects of a medication, or if it really works.
+For example, scientists working in a research center may conduct a study into how effective a particular arthritis medication is.
+Firstly, the scientists will organize a group of people with knee pain, for instance, as a result of arthritis.
+They’ll then give half of the group the medication and give the other half of the group, also known as the control group, a placebo that shouldn’t do anything for the pain.
+Usually, neither group will be told whether they received the active treatment or the placebo.
+The pain levels of every participant after a certain period of time will be documented, and all of the participants will be asked if they are in less pain than they were before taking the medication.
+If anybody from the group of people who took the placebo reports that their pain levels have improved, the scientists will know that the medication is ineffectual, and that the placebo effect is more than likely the reason for their reduced pain.

 So, What Does This Mean For Personal Health?

 While placebos are mostly used in research, there are some scientists out there looking at their potential therapeutic benefits.
-Ted Kaptchuk, a leading Harvard expert, ran a study which proved that placebos worked even when people were told that they would be having a placebo.
-Pretty amazing, huh?
+Ted Kaptchuk, a professor of medicine and leading Harvard expert, ran a study that proved that placebos worked, even when people were told that they would be having a placebo.
+The findings of this study highlight the huge contribution that the ritual of care offers to the phenomenon that is the placebo effect.

 The Ritual Of Care

-It’s all about the ritual of care.
-This means the simple act of being cared for.
+The ritual of care refers the simple act of being cared for.
 For example, if we’re in a hospital and we feel like the doctors are helping us, that in itself can often make us feel better.
 And it goes even further than that, as even self-help can serve as a placebo.
-If we work out, eat well, meditate, and do any number of activities to look after ourselves, our brains can improve our wellbeing purely because we think it’s going to help.
+So, if we work out, eat well, meditate, and do any number of activities to look after ourselves, our brains can improve our wellbeing purely because we think it’s going to help.
 The power of belief should never be underestimated!

 On the lookout for more cool scientific knowledge?
 Continue on your journey with Holisticly and immerse yourself in more evidence-based and enlightening content!